-4.1.
-The Corporate Enforcement policy is an umbrella policy which applies to legislation enforced or administered by Council officers in the following areas:

-- Enviro-crime fly tipping, graffiti, litter, abandoned vehicles - Environmental health food safety, health and safety, private sector housing including empty homes, environmental protection, statutory nuisance and dogs - Licensing - Building control - Planning enforcement. - 4.2.
+- 4.1.
+The Corporate Enforcement Policy is an umbrella policy which applies to legislation enforced or administered by Council officers in the following areas: - Enviro-crime fly tipping, graffiti, litter, abandoned vehicles - Environmental health food safety, health and safety, private sector housing including empty homes, environmental protection, statutory nuisance, and dogs - Licensing - Building control - Planning enforcement. - 4.2.
 The term 'enforcement' includes any action taken by officers aimed at ensuring that individuals or businesses comply with the legislation the Council enforces.
 This includes setting standards (whether by imposing conditions on a consent or licence or permission, by order or otherwise), advisory visits, carrying out inspections and investigations, serving notices as well as taking other more formal enforcement action to deal with contraventions and criminal behaviour such as prosecutions. - 4.3.
 The Corporate Enforcement Policy is supplemented where required by individual service area policies which, whilst following the corporate approach, will provide information in greater detail as to how the specific legislation applicable to that service is applied. - 4.4.
-Officers have reviewed the Corporate Enforcement Policy and proposed some amendments as per the tracked change version of the document at Appendix 1.
+Officers have reviewed the Corporate Enforcement Policy and proposed some amendments, which are set out in the revised Policy attached at Appendix One.
 Some of these amendments are required as a result of changing legislation and alterations to reporting procedures/monitoring within the Council.
 Additional information has also been included to provide more context around the various options available to the Council in terms of enforcement action and when these options might be appropriate. - 4.5.
-Officers also recommend that additional text is added to make it clear that the first stages in the enforcement process undertaken by the Council will be prevention; followed by control by licence, approval or consent where appropriate.
-In addition, officers recommend that the policy makes it clear that individual enforcement teams have their own powers and procedures, but enforcement at Rushcliffe is very much a collaborative process and teams will work together to use the correct enforcement tools to secure the desired outcomes.
+Officers also recommend that additional text is added to make it clear that the first stages in the enforcement process undertaken by the Council will be prevention; followed by control by licence, approval, or consent where appropriate.
+In addition, officers recommend that the Policy makes it clear that individual enforcement teams have their own powers and procedures, but enforcement at Rushcliffe is very much a collaborative process and teams will work together to use the correct enforcement tools to secure the desired outcomes. - 4.6.
+Communities Scrutiny Group asked if a sentence could be added to paragraph 3.7 of the Policy to reflect the fact that the characteristics of an area could be a factor taken into account in determining the appropriate enforcement action to be taken.
+This was agreed and has been added to the Policy.